ssbc/ssb-index-feeds-spec/README.md

 Notice we use the meta feed as the destination.
 The index subfeed of the destination is given by the area and layout of meta feeds.

+# SHS Connections

+One question that arises once we have multiple identities and multiple apps which use different subfeeds, is: which cryptographic keypair do we use for secret-handshake connections?
+The main (classic) feed?
+The meta feed?
+The subfeed used by the application?

+An initial solution to this problem would be to connect with any ID you wish, and then via replication of the metafeed, other peers could discover what other IDs you are equivalent to, and this way they could infer who you are.

+There is one important situation where that solution would not work: room servers.
+A room, by design, does not replicate any feed, and it authenticates peers through an allow-list of specific SSB IDs.
+So if the room recognizes you by your main feed, you are still not authorized to connect using your meta feed or some subfeed, and the room cannot replicate your metafeed either.

+Another important situation to keep in mind is that some apps may choose to have a separate database that only contains the subfeed relevant to that app's use case, and maybe some other minor metadata such as replicating the metafeed and perhaps the `secret` files for other identities.
+But we have to assume that the database will not contain the entire "main" feed, because it is too large and the app is interested in partial replication.

+To put this discussion into a high-level perspective, let us define two different concepts here: **use case** and **identity**.

+**Identity** is essentially your cryptographic "fingerprint" or your "face", it's always the same everywhere you go, you cannot change it and people can see who you are.
+But **use case** is like the social context, for instance work context versus party context versus family gathering context.
+You may want to talk to me about work in a party, but I may refuse to do that.
+When changing social contexts, however, my identity remains the same.

+We can treat these app situations as merely different use cases, while the identity remains the same.
+Like social contexts aren't neatly separated (there may be a work *party*, or a family *business*), we can't assume that use cases will be neatly separated either.
+So it's okay to allow some implicitness when Bob wants to determine what is Alice's use case.
+Alice will connect as Alice/main, but her use case may be strictly only chess.
+Or, there may be an app that combines social use cases (such as Patchwork features), while *also* allowing chess use cases.
+For instance Patchbay.
+It may allow both use cases.

+We shouldn't conflate identity with use case, even though they may overlap.
+For instance, the chess app can prompt you to insert your 24 words of your main feed (in order to use that for shs), but you may choose to skip that and use a completely separate newly-created identity (for shs), just for chess.
+That means you are creating a new identity **for that** use case.
+This would be akin to using a mask in a party, being a pseudonym in a social context.

+In practical terms in the SSB stack, use the main feed ID (or whatever ID most of your peers recognize you by) as the **identity** for secret-handshake connections, and infer the **use case** via other means, such as trial-and-error calling some muxrpc APIs.

 # Fusion identity

 Implementation of the [fusion identity spec]